 In Atari's early days, one of the video game designers and his rather odd friend worked many late nights on a new arcade game called "Breakout".
 While working on this new video game and playing other arcade games all through the night these two friends were busy on the side designing and building (from "borrowed" Atari parts) a personal computer system.
 They approached Nolan Bushnell with their new creation to see if it would be a product that Atari would sell and support.
 At the time Atari was concentrating on getting its new home version of Pong out the door and all resources were tied up, with no spare capital to devout to such a costly and risky product, Nolan Bushnell referred the two budding entrepreneurs to some venture capitalists to finance their new product.
 Who was this former Atari employee?
-None other then the current iCEO of Apple, Steve Jobs.
+None other than Steve Jobs.
 Who was his rather odd friend?
 Steve "The Woz" Wozniak and their creation was the Apple Computer.

 Atari's new Home Computer Division was so hastily started that office trailers were brought in and set-up behind Atari's offices while work progressed on the new computer designs.
 Working in these rather cramped quarters Atari's new HCD engineers & designers went to work on designing the worlds first personal computers to use custom IC's to handle graphics, sound and communication.
 In 1978 the team that had finished the Atari VCS was at work on a new high-end video game console chipset.
 Atari was now owned by Warner Communications since its sale in 1976 by its original owner/creator Nolan Bushnell for $28 million.
 Atari was now run by Raymond Kassar who wanted Atari to compete in the home computer market against Apple and its Apple ][e computer.
 The new high-end chipset was "frozen" for use only in the newly created Atari Home Computer Division.